Esri/serlio/README.md

 #### Development:
 * Updated compilers (now using C++ 17)
 * Updated test framework and build system
-* Bundled installers for all maya versions (2019-2022) into one
+* Bundled installers for all Maya versions (2019-2022) into one

 #### Examples:
 * Added Street Segment example